Echeveria 'Black Prince'

 Black Hens and Chicks

-Echeveria ‘Black Prince’ is a slow and low growing succulent plant.
-It produces clumps of short rosettes of dark triangular leaves.
-The rosettes grow up to 3 inches (7.5 cm) wide with thin dark triangular, blackish leaves.
-These leaves first emerge greenish but darken to a deep lavender brown and with age the lower leaves widen out to as much as 1 inch (2.5 cm) at the base with an acuminate tip that has fine yellow edges.
+Echeveria 'Black Prince' is a slow-growing succulent that produces clumps of short rosettes of dark triangular leaves.
+The rosettes grow up to 3 inches (7.5 cm) in diameter.
+Leaves emerge green but shortly darken to a deep lavender brown.
+With age, the lower leaves widen up to 1 inch (2.5 cm) at the base with an acuminate tip with fine, yellow edges.
 The dark red flowers appear on short stalks in late fall to early winter.